Jagger Brulato

 Software Engineering Intern

-Worked on Lowe’s Central Price Master across frontend, backend services, and DevOps tooling.
+Worked on Lowe's Central Price Master, contributing across frontend, backend microservices, and the surrounding delivery tooling.

 Velocitor